 The eye is a "capsule" that is filled with a liquid known as aqueous humor; when its drainage system becomes clogged, it builds up causing increased pressure inside, damaging the optic nerve.
 This is usually how glaucoma develops, an eye disease that causes gradual vision loss.

-The current treatment consists of implanting a valve in the eye, by means of surgery, to achieve good drainage of the aqueous humor; however, this has many limitations.
-Over time, it can become clogged, so it must stay that way because fixing it would mean performing a new surgery that could damage the eye a little more, since it is a very invasive process.
+The current treatment consists of implanting a valve in the eye, using surgery, to achieve good drainage of the aqueous humor; however, this has many limitations.
+Over time, it can become clogged, so it must stay that way because fixing it would mean performing a new surgery that could damage the eye a little more since it is a very invasive process.